MHickey2/Wannabe-Healthy/README.md

  I did near the end of the project think of adding the blogs and recipes that the user created to be included in the profile page, I experimented a little but decided to instead concentrate my focus on testing the functionality I had already achieved on the site, but have referred to this in [Future features](#7-future-implementation).

- Initially I was going to use primary key instead of slug, as it was causing issues when I tried to change the name of title/slug of a blog, but instead left it as slug, it does update the blog successfully, but instead of returning you to the amended blog, it returns to you to the main blog page, but the amendments are included and if you select the blog, you can open the amended site to see full details.
+ Initially I was going to use primary key instead of slug, as it was causing issues when I tried to change the name of title/slug of a blog, but instead left it as slug, it does update the blog successfully, but instead of returning you to the amended blog, it returns to you to the main blog page, but the amendments are included and if you select the blog, you can open the amended site to see full details in the post_detail page.

  I was going to display a greeting to the user when they registered for the site, but could not get it to work, but would hope to get it working in future iterations, for now I will contend with the message that is automatically displayed to the user when registering.
 If it was a form I had compiled myself, I would have felt more comfortable modifying the code, but did not want to cause an issue with the built in allauth authorization system.
 The code I was using follows: